jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03b.md

 ## The Role of Guru

-If there is a happy adjustment and balanced blending between carbonic and non-carbonic pabula in the human mind and corpor, there will be no imperialism at all.
+If there is a happy adjustment and balanced blending between carbonic and non-carbonic pabula in the human mind and body, there will be no imperialism at all.
 Rather, heaven will descend on the dusty earth.

 While following the path of Neo-ethics, human beings will attain enormous progress in the spiritual sphere with greater speed.

 With the help of non-carbonic pabula they will sharpen their psychic penetration within inter- and intra-atomic and molecular space.

-With the help of microvita, they will be able to powder down their ectoplasms and transform them into cognitive faculto-factors.
+With the help of microvita, they will be able to powder down their ectoplasms [lover minds] and transform them into cognitive faculto-factors*.

+> *Superphysics Note: The lower mind becomes more like the higher mind in detection abilities

 The majority of people today do not know the technique of using microvita.

-The Universal Entity, sitting in one place, has been using microvita to accelerate the spiritual growth of individuals in different celestial bodies in different ways.
+The Universal Entity sits in one place.
+He has been using microvita to accelerate the spiritual growth of individuals in different celestial bodies in different ways.

 Only that Supreme Entity who is conversant with these techniques and can teach them to individual spiritual aspirants is the Supreme Guru.

 He keeps all within His contact, and with the help of microvita, elevates all spiritually.

-Living beings, through their own individual efforts, can achieve only a little progress in the carbonic world, but in the non-carbonic world only the grace of the Supreme Guru can lead them towards the supreme goal.
+Living beings, through their own individual efforts, can achieve only a little progress in the carbonic world.
+But in the non-carbonic world only the grace of the Supreme Guru can lead them towards the supreme goal.

 Hence, it has been rightly said,